-You’re a skilled and motivated therapist who has passion and office space.
+You’re a skilled and motivated therapist.
 Will that be enough to build a thriving private practice?

 Your training, compassion, and therapeutic acumen are the foundation of your practice, there’s no doubt about that.
-But that alone won’t necessarily fill your practice with the clients you love to work with.
+But talent and skill alone won't necessarily fill your practice with the clients you love to work with.

 My own practice chugged forward slowly at the beginning.
-While I felt confident in my ability to provide good therapy, my business savviness needed to be honed.
+My clinical work was fulfilling and my clients were seeing results, but I actually had no idea how to build a practice.
+My business savviness needed fine tuning!
 Determined to make a good living doing what I love to do, I took it upon myself to learn the essentials on how to build a successful private practice.

-How I built my own successful private practice...and how I can help you create yours
+I built my own successful private practice...and I can help you create yours

 I immersed myself in podcasts, blogs, and online seminars that focused on building a thriving practice.
 They were helpful...to a degree.
-But my practice really turned a corner when I recognised that I had an underutilised superpower.
-I love to write, and I realised that my writing skills could play a HUGE role in reaching people.
-I revised all of the content and copy on my website, Psychology Today profile, and marketing materials so that my skills and my overall ‘vibe’ were captured as closely as possible, while speaking directly to the clients I wanted to be seeing.
+But my practice really turned a corner when I recognised that my love of communicating through writing could play a valuable role in reaching out to the types of clients I love working with.
+I revised all of the content and copy on my website, Psychology Today profile, and marketing materials so that my skills, clinical focus, and overall ‘vibe’ were captured as well as possible, while speaking directly to the clients I wanted to be seeing.
 People responded.
 Within a few months, my practice went from limping forward to thriving.
 In a city that is saturated with therapists, I now have a full practice in which I see the types of clients and issues I love to work with.

-My goal is also to help you figure out your superpower, and how to leverage it to attract the clients that you want to see.
+My goal is also to help you figure out how to leverage your skills, talents, and personality to attract the clients that you want to see.